-Estrogen dominance is a really common topic on women’s health circles because it’s so prevalent and so important.
+Estrogen dominance is popular in women’s health circles because it’s important and prevalent.

-While we love a lot of what’s been written on the subject, we have our own unique perspective on estrogen dominance in the setting of the feminine cycle.
+While we love the content on the subject, we have our perspective on estrogen dominance in regards to the feminine cycle.
 We’ve seen first hand what supporting what’s ALREADY going on in the female body–the right things at the right times–can do for your health.

-That’s what we love to teach you, because we know if you do the right things at the wrong time, you’ll end up spending a whole bunch of time and energy and get mediocre results.
-We love holding you hand through that process so you’re confident in not only what you’re doing for your body, but confident that you are doing it at the correct time.
+That’s what we love to teach you because we know if you do the right things at the wrong time, you’ll end up spending a whole bunch of time and energy and get mediocre results.
+We love holding your hand through that process, so you’re confident in not only what you’re doing for your body, but confident that you are doing it at the correct time.

 Estrogen and the Feminine Cycle

-Estrogen levels get established in the first half of the cycle (follicular phase) and then are supposed to plateau and eventually decrease the second half other cycle (luteal phase).
+Estrogen levels get established in the first half of the cycle, (follicular phase) and they are supposed to plateau, and eventually decrease the second half of another cycle (luteal phase).

 Estrogen dominance refers to elevated estrogen levels in the second half of the cycle.

-Additionally, estrogen levels have to be balanced with other important hormone levels, like progesterone.
+Additionally, estrogen levels require balance with other important hormone levels, like progesterone.
 Even if overall estrogen levels are low on the DUTCH test that we use in our Healthy Hormones Group Program, women will have symptoms of estrogen dominance if their estrogen to progesterone balance is off.

 When You’re Not Making Too Much Estrogen…But Have Too Much Estrogen

 But it’s not increased estrogen creation that always does us ladies in.
 The hypothalamus and pituitary are in charge of sending signals down to the adrenals and ovaries.
 If this signal gets scrambled or interrupted, estrogen levels can rise out of normal range.